 Luckily, the resilient little breed managed to survive in isolated villages, where he was discovered by Americans in the 1800’s.
 Most of these small dogs were discovered in Chihuahua, and thus the breed became known as the Chihuahua dog.

 While there are differences between the Apple Head Chihuahua and the Deer Head Chihuahua, there are also lot of similarities.
 For instance, these are both small Chihuahua dogs that weigh no more than six pounds and stand only 5 to 8 inches tall.
-So, a fully grown Apple Head Chihuahua is going to be quite small.
+So, even a fully grown Chihuahua is going to be quite small.

 Apple Head Chihuahua Lifespan